Kenshiro-28/MAGI/README.md

 # MAGI

-MAGI is an autonomous agent that leverages the Llama 2 model to offer an open-source AI accessible to everyone.
+MAGI is an autonomous agent based on open-source large language models, offering an AI solution accessible to everyone.
 MAGI is designed to run efficiently on consumer-grade hardware and features a plugin system that enables Internet browsing, remote operation through Telegram and image generation with Stable Diffusion.

 ## Prime Directives